AKA Cacao Nibs

-Chocolate nibs also known as cacao nibs are found in the cacao seeds or beans of the cacao fruit.
+Chocolate nibs also known as cacao nibs are basically just cacao beans that have been broken down into smaller pieces.

-And the caffeine in raw chocolate nibs is lower than the caffeine found in cooked chocolate.
+Caffeine in raw chocolate nibs is lower than the caffeine found in cooked chocolate nibs.

-The fruit looks like a pod or a football and contains lots of cacao seeds.
+The fruit looks like a pod or a football and contains lots of cacao beans.

-However, you may find the raw nib to be very bitter tasting and unappealing all by itself.
+You may find that raw chocolate nibs are very bitter tasting and unappealing all by itself.

 Besides magnesium, other essential minerals are present in cacao nibs such as calcium, zinc, iron, copper, and potassium.

 In its raw state it contains B vitamins and vitamin E.

 You can blend cacao nibs into a higher fat cacao powder.
 And if you